 Festival Theatre Edinburgh

 The lavish theatre was built in 1994 and has a long and impressive history.
 Before or after the show you can partake in the popular backstage tour to see what happens behind the stage walls.
 In the coming season, you can catch one of the classic Shakespeare plays like Measure for Measure or the Merchant of Venice.
-The Alvin Ailey American Dance Theatre is also back after five years of absence in the UK and you can catch the popular Million Dollar Quartet during the colourful autumn months.
+The Alvin Ailey American Dance Theatre is also back after several years of absence in the UK and you can catch the popular Million Dollar Quartet during the colorful autumn months.
+You can see more about the Festival Theater Edinburgh and its program here.

 Gala Theatre, Durham